 Editor's note: This story was produced in partnership with Tumblr's Storyboard.
 For more information about the Letters to Newtown project, and for additional images daily, follow our newly-launched Tumblr blog.
-What follows is an essay by Newtown resident Ross MacDonald.
+What follows is an essay by Mother Jones illustrator and Newtown resident Ross MacDonald.
+On the one-year anniversary of the massacre, MacDonald reports that due to heroic efforts of Newtown residents, volunteer photographers, and the town library, most of the letters, quilts, banners, and artwork have been either saved or digitally archived.

 Walk into the Newtown town hall and you see bin after bin of cards and letters—some 500,000 at least, more arriving every day.
 They line both sides of the long main hall, and fill up the branching halls and offices.
 Posters, paintings, quilts, and flags cover the walls.
 There are banners from students at Columbine and Virginia Tech; there are letters from school kids across America and from people as far away as France and Australia.
 And there are boxes of Kleenex on every table for those who read them.